sympy/SymPEPs/SymPEP-0001.md

 - briefly describe any major points of contention and how they were resolved,

 - include a sentence like: “If there are no substantive objections within 7 days from this email, then the SymPEP will be accepted; see SymPEP 1 for more details.”

 After you send the email, add the the email thread to the Discussion section of the SymPEP, so that people can find it later.

-Generally the SymPEP author will be the one to send this email, but anyone can do it – the important thing is to make sure that everyone knows when a SymPEP is on the verge of acceptance, and give them a final chance to respond.
-If there’s some special reason to extend this final comment period beyond 7 days, then that’s fine, just say so in the email.
-It shouldn’t be less than 7 days, because sometimes people are traveling or similar and need some time to respond.
+Generally the SymPEP author will be the one to send this email, but anyone can do it.
+The important thing is to make sure that everyone knows when a SymPEP is on the verge of acceptance, and give them a final chance to respond.
+If there's some special reason to extend this final comment period beyond 7 days, then that's fine, just say so in the email.
+It shouldn't be less than 7 days, because sometimes people are traveling or similar and need some time to respond.

 In general, the goal is to make sure that the community has consensus, not provide a rigid policy for people to try to game.
 When in doubt, err on the side of asking for more feedback and looking for opportunities to compromise.

+It is also important that SymPEPs are a mechanism to enable change as opposed to hindering and slowing change.
+The general approach of reviewers should be to help the author get it to a state that can be accepted or by offering alternative proposals.
+SymPEPs shouldn't be the place where energy and ideas die.

 If the final comment period passes without any substantive objections, then the SymPEP can officially be marked **Accepted**.
 A followup email should then